 How do I find out where maggots are coming from?

 Maggots are usually attracted to garbage or organic matter.
-If you find maggots in your home, they’re likely coming from a nearby garbage can or compost bin.
+If you find maggots in your home, they likely come from a nearby garbage can or compost bin.
 Look for cracks or crevices where they might be entering your home.
 Look for any weird decaying odors in the surroundings and damp, dirty spots where flies may congregate.

 What conditions do maggots prefer?